 Application for Admission

 Doctoral students are admitted in the fall of each academic year; off-cycle admissions are rare.
-Review of applications begins on 15 January and those submitting complete files by that date will be notified of admission decisions by the end of February.
-Late applications are considered only in compelling cases and those contemplating a late application are encouraged to contact the Director of the PAP Program before undertaking the effort.
+Review of applications begins on 31 December and those submitting complete files by that date will be notified of admission decisions by the end of January.
+A late application deadline of April 30th is also available.
+Those contemplating a late application are encouraged to contact the Director of the PAP Program before undertaking the effort.

 Applications will not be considered unless they are complete.
 International applicants, it is strongly recommended that you submit your materials to us by December 1.

 Starting September 1st, 2015 only one application will need to be submitted to apply to your degree (except MPH).
 The following materials should be submitted through the application link found on the Office of Graduate Studies website.